-If your build ran without a history file, you may have conflicts.
+If your build ran without a history file, you might have conflicts.
 If you had a pre-existing history file, your build should not contain conflicts unless the build changes affected job order and inter-dependencies.

-Appendix A: Annolib Programmer's Reference
+Chapter 7: Annolib Programmer's Reference